Unsupervised Deep Generative Models for Anomaly Detection in Neuroimaging: A Systematic Scoping Review: Results

-\paragraph{Architecture recap.} Autoencoders (AEs) were among the first deep learning architectures applied to UAD in neuroimaging.
-They reconstruct healthy anatomy from latent representations, with anomalies identified from residual differences between input and reconstruction.
-Architecturally, an AE consists of an encoder that compresses the input into a low-dimensional latent representation and a decoder that reconstructs the image back into the original space.
-Early implementations relied on fully connected (dense) bottlenecks, which limited spatial context and produced blurred reconstructions.
-Later studies adopted convolutional layers, residual blocks to stabilise deeper networks \citep{He2016}, and attention mechanisms inspired by vision transformers \citep{Dosovitskiy2020, Ghorbel2023}, improving receptive fields and preservation of fine anatomical detail.
+\paragraph{Architecture recap.} Autoencoders were among the first deep learning architectures applied to unsupervised anomaly detection in neuroimaging.
+They consist of an encoder–decoder structure trained to reconstruct inputs through a compressed latent representation.
+In UAD settings, AEs are trained on healthy data, and anomalies are inferred from residual differences between input and reconstruction.
+Early implementations relied on fully connected bottlenecks, which imposed strong compression and limited spatial correspondence between latent representations and anatomical structures, often resulting in oversmoothed reconstructions~\citep{Baur2018}.
+Subsequent work adopted fully convolutional architectures with skip connections and residual blocks to better preserve spatial information.
+Residual connections were introduced to facilitate gradient flow in deeper networks \citep{He2016}, and some studies additionally incorporated attention mechanisms inspired by vision transformers~\citep{Dosovitskiy2020, Ghorbel2023, Qu2026}.

-\paragraph{Architectural trends and innovations.} One of the first AE UAD frameworks in neuroimaging was introduced by \citet{Baur2018} on MS and tumour MRI data, showing that dense AEs produced blurred reconstructions that limited localisation.
-Subsequent work proposed convolutional AEs with skip connections trained on whole-brain volumes rather than 2D patches, substantially improving detection of both large and small lesions \citep{Baur2021-1}.
-At the interface between denoising and reconstruction, denoising autoencoders (DAEs) treat pathological regions as \textit{noise} and replace them with healthy tissue patterns, revealing anomalies via input–output differences \citep{Kascenas2023}.

-Beyond baseline reconstruction, several studies modified training inputs or losses. \citet{Jiménez-García2024} applied random 3D patch elastic deformations during reconstruction, while \citet{Avci2024} used deformation fields as direct inputs to the AE as proxy representations; both strategies improved Dice.
-Loss functions evolved as well: \citet{Lu2024} combined patch-wise contrastive and discriminative terms with mean squared error, yielding sharper localisation of subtle anomalies.
-Pretrained CNNs upstream of AEs have also been used to guide latent representations and increase sensitivity to textural abnormalities \citep{Meissen2023}.

-Dataset purity emerged as a key factor: \citet{Behrendt2022} showed that introducing only 3\% pathological cases into the \textit{healthy} training set reduced tumour-detection AUROC from 93.5 to 88.9.
-Dimensionality was likewise critical.
-While early works used 2D slice-wise processing, medical images are inherently 3D; 3D AEs capture context more faithfully.
-However, \citet{Luo2023} highlighted that latent dimensionality must be tuned carefully - too small yields oversmoothing, too large reintroduces lesion features.
-A latent size of $z=512$ provided the best balance across tumours, stroke, and MS.